Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I

+The notion of tangent space $T_{pt}X$ at the point $pt$ follows from the agreement than for $Spc(T(V))$ and the natural map $pt: \K\to V^{\otimes 0}=\K$ we set $T_{pt}(Spc(T(V)))=V$.
+The above-mentioned coordinates $x_1,...,x_n$ can be interpreted as ``affine coordinates\rq\rq{} on $V$.
+For more details see Section \ref{A-infty algebras and dg-manifolds} and Appendix.

-The following example is a generalization of the Example 1 (which corresponds to a quiver with one vertex).
+The following example is a generalization of the Example \ref{free coalgebra} from the quiver with one vertex to an arbitrary quiver.

 \begin{exa} Let $I$ be a set and $B_I = \oplus_{i \in I} \textbf{1}_i$ be the direct sum of trivial coalgebras.
 We denote by ${\cal O}(I)$ the dual topological algebra.
-It can be thought of as the algebra of functions on a discrete non-commutative thin scheme $I$.
+The latter can be thought of as the algebra of functions on a discrete non-commutative thin scheme $I$.

 A quiver $Q$ in ${\it C}$ with the set of vertices $I$ is given by a collection of objects $E_{ij} \in {\cal C}, i, j \in I$ called spaces of arrows from $i$ to $j$.
 The coalgebra of $Q$ is the coalgebra $B_Q$ generated by the ${\cal O}(I) - {\cal O}(I)$-bimodule $E_Q = \oplus_{i, j \in I} E_{ij}$, i.e. $B_Q \simeq \oplus_{n \ge 0} \oplus_{i_0, i_1, ..., i_n \in I} E_{i_0 i_1} \otimes ... \otimes E_{i_{n - 1} i_n} : = \oplus_{n \ge 0} B_Q^n$, $B_Q^0 : = B_I$.
 Elements of $B_Q^0$ are called {\it trivial paths}.
 Elements of $B_Q^n$ are called paths of the length $n$.
 Coproduct is given by the formula